 I’ve learned to perfect some of my posts by not working on them but paying it forward.
 By this I mean, drawing lessons from the earlier post to write a better one next time.

 I’ve helped a number of people start blogging recently and one of the problems I’ve noticed with the newbie bloggers wanting everything perfect right from the start.
 This stops a number from getting started.

 Some things you can only better as you ship the imperfect constantly.
 Your commitment must be to creating better content with each post.
 However, don’t let you excuse for not shipping be perfection.
 Perfection is a unicorn that you must keep chasing.

-Bloggers also lose the plot when they place a price on themselves.
+One of the other ways bloggers lose the plot when they place a price on themselves.
 By this I mean bloggers who are willing to endorse anything as long as they get paid for it.

 I will never recommend something I don’t believe in.
 Period.
 Stay true to yourself and your audience.
 Tell the truth.